soveran/ohm/README.md

 -----------

 Ohm is a library for storing objects in [Redis][redis], a persistent key-value database.
-It includes an extensible list of validations and has very good performance.
+It has very good performance.

 Community
 ---------